-- 7. Activity-based evaluation forms by authors and publishers participating in cultural activities - 8.
-Bi-annual questionnaires to participating publishers on the effectiveness of ABC and the impact of income from ABC on their businesses (capacity built through training, equipment purchased, personnel employed and titles published-including subject range) - 9.
-Annual reports from CoM members on national or regional trends and developments in indigenous publishing in Africa.
+7. Activity-based evaluation forms by authors and publishers participating in cultural activities

+- 8. Bi-annual questionnaires to participating publishers on the effectiveness of ABC and the impact of income from ABC on their businesses (capacity built through training, equipment purchased, personnel employed and titles published-including subject range) - 9.
+Annual reports from CoM members on national or regional trends and developments in indigenous publishing in Africa to contribute to the provision and analysis of data to help governments understand the economic and social impacts of the publishing industry.
 Annex 1: ABC Strategic Plan 2002-2008

+Annex 1: African Books Collective Strategic Plan 2002-2006